Full dress uniform: Hungary

 During the period of 1928-1945 the Royal Hungarian Army had multiple dress uniforms for both officers and sub-officers.
 In 1928 the Royal Hungarian Army adopted the 1928M Full Dress Uniform (1928M Nagytársasági egyenruha) for White tie events.
 The jacket came first with a shoulder-cord on the left shoulder, but was eliminated shortly after introduction.
 The colours of the uniforms waried: light blue for generals, branch colours for officers.
 In 1931 the uniform was simplyfied and became cheaper to produce and became the 1931M Full Dress Uniform.

-In 1931 a new uniform was also introduced in the form of 1931M Dress Uniform 1931M Kistársasági egyenruha).
+In 1931, a new uniform was also introduced in the form of 1931M Dress Uniform 1931M Kistársasági egyenruha).
 The uniform was adopted to Black tie events.
 The colours of the uniforms matched the colours of the 1928M or 1931M Full Dress Uniform.
-These uniforms were weared with the black officers hat, black trousers with red generals and officers stripes and white gloves.
+These uniforms were worn with a black officers hat, black trousers with red generals and officers stripes and white gloves.
 During summer time above the jackets the officers could wear a cape pelerin).
 During winter the officers brown grandcoat could be worn.

 General officers who were adjutants of the Regent of Hungary, Ministers of Defence, and Chief of General Staff also could wear a special red Ceremonial dress uniform.
 Above the red jacket called atilla the proper wear was a white Pelisse, worn slung over one shoulder.